kavyaavvari/udacity-logs-analysis/README.md

 ### by Kavya Avvari

-## Introduction

-This project is part of udacity's Full Stack Nanodegree course.
+This project is part of Udacity's Full Stack Nanodegree course.